SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/managing-assets.md

 In the asset hierarchy, Cumulocity IoT distinguishes between top-level groups and subgroups, so called subassets.

 In the navigator, top-level groups are shown in the **Group** menu at top-level.
 Subassets are shown under its top-level group.
-Moreover, subassets are shown  in the **Subasset** tab of the particular group.
+Moreover, subassets are shown in the **Subassets** tab of the particular group.

 <img src="/images/users-guide/cockpit/cockpit-sub-assets.png" name="Subassets"/>